Adapting your home: The Kitchen

 Sinks and taps

-• A shallow insulated sink bowl (150mm deep) will allow a wheelchair user to get much closer to the sink.
+• shallow insulated bowl (150mm deep) will allow a wheelchair user to get much closer to the sink.
 Any hot water pipes should be insulated to protect the user's legs from burning.
 The water could also have a thermostatic control installed to reduce the risk of scalding.
-Position taps at the side of the bowl to aid ease of use
+Position taps at the side of the bowl to aid ease of use.

 • A mixer tap with lever handle will enable an easier control of water flow and temperature.
-A swan neck high swivel arm tap with sufficient height and size will enable the filling of a pot or kettle whilst placed on the drainer or work surface (Wheelchair Design Guide 2018)
+A swan neck high swivel arm tap with sufficient height and size will enable the filling of a pot or kettle whilst placed on the drainer or work surface.

 Floorspace